The power of online business reviews

 Take the time to understand the review policies and any terms and conditions (T&Cs) of each platform before adding them in to your marine marketing strategy to ensure that you will be included.

-Find existing online reviews, good and bad
+Search for existing online reviews, good and bad

-It’s also a good idea to carry out a few searches for your business online to find any existing reviews, so that you can respond to them and update your often-outdated profiles here - especially if you are planning to send your customers this way in the near future.
+It’s a good idea to carry out a few searches for your business online to find any existing reviews, so that you can respond to them and update your often-outdated profiles here - especially if you are planning to send your customers this way in the near future.

 Try typing your business or brand name(s) and your location into any search engine and see what you can find.
 You could also try some keyword-based searches for your products and services to see what comes back; this way you will be able to add comments and replies to any existing reviews, the good and the bad (more on this later), and scope out your competitors.